grandma-collaboration/grandma-cookbook/doc2/9_Skyportal_Use.md

 Follow-up requests are generated when we wish to **automatically trigger a robotic telescope** to observe a transient.
 After submitting a request, please ensure you **contact a member of the associated telescope team**.

+You will select a telescope based on the observability plot (9.2.1) and determine exposure and filter based on the telescope's size and the brightness of the event (Section 7).

 Currently, we support robotic follow-up requests for the following instruments:
 **TAROT, TRT, AbAO, UBAI, OPD**.